 How does Andersen’s Ethylene Oxide – Flexible Chamber Technology (EO-FCT) sterilization process work?

-Ethylene Oxide – Flexible Chamber Technology is Andersen’s proprietary and award-winning sterilization process.
-It is shared by the Andersen Anprolene and EOGas 4 models.
+Ethylene Oxide-Flexible Chamber Technology® (EO-FCT) is Andersen’s proprietary and award-winning sterilization process.
+It is shared by the Andersen Anprolene® and EOGas 4® models.
+EO-FCT allows our sterilizers to use almost 90% less gas per cycle than any other system in the world.

 Andersen’s exclusive EO-Flexible Chamber Technology offers proven reliability in a modern, highly efficient package.
 The extremely gentle cycle, which can provide terminal sterility (10-6 SAL), makes the EOGas 4 a critical infection prevention tool.
 EOGas 4 technology protects your patients and preserves your delicate instruments, including plastic, cellulose, rubber, sharps, and other items that would degrade if sterilized with other modalities.